KATRIN-Experiment/Kassiopeia/README.md

 You can [contribute changes](https://github.com/KATRIN-Experiment/Kassiopeia/compare), [report issues](https://github.com/KATRIN-Experiment/Kassiopeia/issues/new) and [join discussions](https://github.com/KATRIN-Experiment/Kassiopeia/discussions) on Github.

+### Regular Meeting

+We also organize a regular meeting via Zoom.

+Kassiopeia **users as well as developers** can join, ask questions, raise issues and discuss development topics.
+It does not matter whether you are already an expert or a complete beginner. **Everyone is welcome!**

+The meeting is announced via email.
+Please register for the [mailing list](https://www.lists.kit.edu/sympa/subscribe/kassiopeia-user) if you are interested.

 Primary email contacts:
 *    Kasper development list: katrin-kasper@lists.kit.edu
-*    Richard Salomon: richardsalomon@wwu.de
+*    Richard Salomon: richardsalomon@uni-muenster.de
-*    Benedikt Bieringer: benedikt.b@wwu.de
+*    Benedikt Bieringer: benedikt.b@uni-muenster.de